Phalacrocorax-gaimardi/hpmicrosimr/README.md

 schemes.

 There are large behavioural preferences that influence energy efficiency outcomes.
-There is compelling evidence from the literature of “temperature take-back” or rebound effects following space heating efficiency upgrades. *hpmicrosimr* includes a homogeneous rebound parameter $\rho$ to describe this effect.
-No rebound corresponds to $\rho=0$.
+There is strong evidence (Coyne & Denny) of “temperature take-back” or rebound effects following space heating efficiency upgrades. *hpmicrosimr*

-Many home energy retrofits can be expensive and are likely to to suppressed by present bias $

 A separate package *hpmicrocalibrater* is used to generate the model weights and thresholds and are provided in a dataset *agents_init*